terminusdb/terminuscms-docs/how-to/build-a-schema/use-the-model-builder-ui.md

 ## Create a Class

-Now click on the pink-bubbles on the left pannel.
+Now click on the pink bubbles on the left panel.
 This takes you to the schema builder page.

-Hover over the gray schema bubble in the centre of the graph view.
+Hover over the gray schema bubble in the center of the graph view.

 <img src="https://assets.terminusdb.com/docs/schema-ui-no-docs.png" alt="JSON schema editor in the TerminusCMS dashboard">

 This will give you a `+` icon.
-This will allow you to add either a document class, or an enum.
+This will allow you to add either a document class or an enum.
 Choose *document*.

-The document will appear as an orange Square and on the right hand side you will have a panel for editing the schema.
+The document will appear as an orange Square and on the right-hand side you will have a panel for editing the schema.
 You can choose a name for your new document class under the field `Unique ID*`.